 - Wyoming – Wyoming is like Montana with all its natural beauty.
 The combination of no state income taxes and no state estate taxes is wonderful.
 Unfortunately, Jackson Hole has already become a tax-haven for the ultra-wealthy.

 Most Tax-Friendly States For The Middle Class

 The state that stands out the most on map is Texas, labeled as not tax-friendly.
 This is strange given Texas has no state income tax and no state estate tax.
-However, Texas does have the sixth highest property tax rate in in the U.S. at 1.83% compared that to the national average, which currently stands at 1.08%.
+However, Texas does have the sixth highest property tax rate in in the U.S. at 1.83%.
+Compared to the national average of 1.08%, Texas's property tax rate is high.

 The Texas state sales and use tax rate is 6.25 percent, but local taxing jurisdictions (cities, counties, special-purpose districts and transit authorities) also may impose sales and use tax up to 2 percent for a total maximum combined rate of 8.25 percent.

-If you’re a real estate investor, it’s good to pay attention to state tax laws.
-Now, more than ever, people will be strategically relocating to different states for a better qualify of life given more companies are allowing employees to work from home.
+If you're a real estate investor, it's good to pay attention to state tax laws.
+Now, more than ever, people will be strategically relocating to different states for a better qualify of life.
+More companies are allowing employees to work from home post-pandemic.

 Although I'm personally looking to relocate to Hawaii, I may have to relocate again to another state and set up residency before I die.
 I had never thought about having to move again until I researched the various states with estate taxes.
 I'm sure many of you may now be thinking the same thing.

 Besides moving, the obvious way to reduce estate taxes is to know the federal and state estate tax exemption amounts and spend your assets down to the respective thresholds.
 Take advantage of the annual gift tax exclusion amount by giving the maximum to as many people as possible.